 The Cruzan Islands are a group of islands in the Caribbean Sea.
-It consists of Sankt Kruis, Krabbo-eeland, and the Virgin Isles archipelago.
-The Virgin Isles archipelago consists of several scores of small islands and cays between the following six main islands: Slang-eeland, Sankt Thomas, Sankt Jan, Tortola, Maagden Gorda, and Anegada.
+It consists of Sankt Kruis, Sankt Thomas, Krabbo-eeland, and Sankt Jan, as well as several scores of small islands and cays between the main four.

 The Cruzan islands are known for their white sand beaches, including Magens Baai, Caneel Baai, and Trunk Baai, and strategic harbors, including Charlotte Amalie and Kraal Baai.
 Most of the islands are volcanic in origin and very hilly with little level land.
-The highest peaks are Kroonberg (1555 ft) in Skt.Thomas, and Salvieberg (1709 ft) in Tortola.
+The highest peaks is Kroonberg (1555 ft) in Skt.Thomas.
 The Virgin Isles are not suitable for agriculture, and the original tropical dry forest vegetation still covers much of them.
 On the other hand, Skt.Kruis and Krabbo-eeland, the largest of the Cruzan Islands, have much flatter terrain and is used for agriculture.

 The climate is subtropical, tempered by easterly trade winds, with relatively low humidity.
 There is little seasonal temperature variation.
 The rainy season is from May to November.
 Most of the moisture falls on the northwestern portions of the islands, leaving the southeastern portions fairly dry.